pujamadgula/gpu-bloom-filter/README.md

    - If the key is not in the stored list, count it as a false positive.
 6. Calculate the false positive rate:
    `(false positives / total test queries) * 100`.
 7. Repeat steps 1–6 for values of `k`  from 1 to 63.
+8. Add a theoretical calculation using equation onWiki.
 8. Record each result (`k`, false positive rate) into a CSV file.
 9. Output results to console and save the file for visualization.